 Public Question Time at Ordinary Council Meetings

-A Public Question Time segment will be held at the beginning of each Ordinary Council meeting for members of the public to ask questions related to items on the agenda of the Council meeting or any other matter within Council’s responsibility.
+Public Question Time will be included at each Ordinary Council Meeting to enable members of the public to address questions to the Council.

-Public questions received during the Council meeting that are not related to items on the agenda will be taken on notice and responded to in writing by the appropriate Council officer, or referred to the next Ordinary Council meeting for a public response if so requested by the questioner.
+Public questions received during the Council meeting that are not related to a specific agenda report at that meeting will be taken on notice and responded to in writing by the appropriate Council officer, or referred to the next Ordinary Council Meeting for a public response if so requested by the submitter.

-If the person asking the question is not present at the Council meeting, the question will not be read out and a written response will be provided promptly.
+If the person asking the question is not present at the Council meeting, the question will not be read out and a written response will be provided.

-If a question is not able to be answered at the Council meeting, a written response to the question will be provided promptly.
+If a question is not able to be answered at the Council meeting, a written response to the question will be provided.

 It is not permitted for members of the public to enter into debate or discussion, unless clarification is sought in relation to the question.